Jean Ker, Countess of Roxburghe: Interceding for Lord Balmerino

+Sickness in the queen's household

-In June 1609 Drummond and Lady Fleetwood stayed at the bedside of her kinsman and servant of the queen David Abercromby who was dying and he declared his will to them.
+In June 1609 Drummond and Lady Fleetwood stayed at the bedside of her kinsman and servant of the queen, David Abercromby, who had helped intercede for Lord Balmerino, and was now dying.
+He declared his will to them.
 Abercromby's role in the household had involved dealing with the goldsmith George Heriot for the queen's jewels.

 Cecily Bulstrode and Bridget Markham, two of the queen's ladies in waiting, also died in the summer of 1609.
 In October the Queen's groom of the robes died of plague.
 At the end of November 1610 one of Drummond's maids died from the plague in her lodgings at Greenwich Palace and the queen returned to Whitehall for fear of infection.
 Soon after the surveyor of royal buildings Simon Basil was asked to demolish "Mrs Drummond's lodgings".